nleush/ender-nodejs-lib-test/README.markdown

 This is the test of writing JavaScript library which can be used on client and server side simultaneously.
 NPM dependencies and CommonJS 'require' used.
 Server side environment expected to be NodeJS.
-Client side environment implemented with Ender.
+Client side supported with Ender.

 # Packages description